priyankaverma2/StockMarketApp/README.md

 - 3. you can click any of them (select first option i.e. `A` for complete visual with different `categories`) and if the data will present only then you will be able to see `graphical visualization`.
 - 4. you can add to `favorites` and delete from favorites.
-- 5. you can change `theme` by theme button on header.
-- 6. you can see `notification` by clicking bell icon.
-- 7. you can `search` for any stock.
+- 5. you can `search` for any stock.
-- 8. you can logout when done with the exploration if you want to.
+- 6. you can logout when done with the exploration if you want to.

 ## Running Tests